+2. Experience of the Firm with providing architectural design and inspection services for this type of project, i.e. major renovations of buildings (major being considered construction costs greater than \$300,000) in last 10 years.
+(Response in Item 2.b)

-renovations of buildings (major being considered construction costs greater t No previous experience 0 pts Performed one (1)-five (5) such major renovation projects 10 pts Performed six (6)-10 such major renovation projects 20 pts Performed more than 10 such major renovation projects 30 pts 3.
-Experience of the Firm with providing architectural design and Management Agency (FEMA) projects in the last 10 years.
-(Response No previous experience 0 pts Performed or currently under contract performing one (1)-fiv ive (5) projects 10 pts Performed or currently under contract performing six (6)-10 projects 20 pts Performed or currently under contract performing more tha an 10 projects 30 pts 4.
-Current capacity of the Firm along with assurance provided by architectural design within the time period prescribed.
-(Response i • Complete / submit final plans and specifications in more tha an 12 months 0 pts Complete / submit final plans and specifications in more tha less than 12 months an nine (9) months but 15 pts Complete / submit final plans and specifications in less than nine (9) months 25 pts Complete / submit final plans and specifications in less than with self-imposed liquidated damages n nine (9) months 30 pts Part Four (4): Submittal Information n: All questions pertaining to this RFQ must be submitted in writing no la later than on and addressed to: [NAME] - - -
+No previous experience 0 pts Performed one (1)-five (5) such major renovation projects 10 pts Performed six (6)-10 such major renovation projects 20 pts Performed more than 10 such major renovation projects 30 pts

+3. Experience of the Firm with providing architectural design and inspection services on Federal Emergency Management Agency (FEMA) projects in the last 10 years.
+(Response in Item 2.c.)

+No previous experience 0 pts Performed or currently under contract performing one (1)-five (5) projects 10 pts Performed or currently under contract performing six (6)-10 projects 20 pts Performed or currently under contract performing more than 10 projects 30 pts

+4. Current capacity of the Firm along with assurance provided by the Firm that the Firm will complete the architectural design within the time period prescribed.
+(Response in Item 2.d)

+Complete / submit final plans and specifications in more than 12 months 0 pts Complete / submit final plans and specifications in more than nine (9) months but less than 12 months 15 pts Complete / submit final plans and specifications in less than nine (9) months 25 pts Complete / submit final plans and specifications in less than nine (9) months with self-imposed liquidated damages 30 pts

+Part Four (4): Submittal Information:

+All questions pertaining to this RFQ must be submitted in writing no later than on and addressed to: [TIME] [DATE]

+[NAME]

-[ADDRESS] -
+[ADDRESS]

 All responses to this RFQ will be evaluated according to Part Three (3) - Selection Criteria in this RFQ and corresponding point system.
 The responses will be evaluated on the basis of written materials and the responses submitted.
 Sufficient information must be included in the response to Part Two to assure that the correct number of points are assigned to the Selection Criteria.
-Incomplete or incorrect information may result in a lower score and not properly responding in the format as required in Part Two (2) may result in the Respondents response being deemed non-responsive and thus not scored.
+Incomplete or incorrect information may result in a lower score, and not properly responding in the format as required in Part Two (2) may result in the Respondent's response being deemed non-responsive and thus not scored.
 Written or oral discussions / presentations for clarification may be conducted at the discretion of the SUBRECIPIENT (Applicant) to enhance the SUBRECIPIENT's (Applicant's) understanding of any or all of the responses submitted.